-In connection with the private placements consummated on April 18, 2011, the Company paid placement agent fees of approximately \$471,000 which was recorded as issuance costs and five-year term warrants to purchase 57,000 shares of the Company common stock at an exercise price of \$1.80 per share.
+In connection with the above-referenced transactions from April 18, 2011, the Company paid placement agent fees of approximately \$471,000 which were recorded as issuance costs and five-year term warrants to purchase 57,000 shares of the Company common stock at an exercise price of \$1.80 per share to the placement agent in this private placement.
 The fair value of those warrants amounting to \$67,000 is estimated using the Black-Scholes valuation model.